-Along with Matthew Hodgetts, I am suggesting that scholarship re-evaluate religious nationalism on the Left.
+I am working on two pieces that address this core question, suggesting that scholarship re-evaluate religious nationalism on the Left.
 While the Religious Left may be on the decline, the Spiritual-But-Not-Religious Left is in the ascendancy.

-Our current research project combines Matthew’s concept of “In-It-Togetherness,” a global ethos against climate change, with the existing literature on civil religion.
-It demonstrates, through real-world political events, that just such a global civil religion may be closer to reality than previously believed.
+My second research project, along with Matthew Hodgetts.
+It borrows Matthew’s concept of “In-It-Togetherness,” a global ethos against climate change, and combines it with the existing literature on civil religion.
+This project demonstrates, through real-world political events, that just such a global civil religion may be closer to reality than previously believed.